amitvashisttech/k8s-dev-paypal-eu-24-Sept-2024/06-Services/README.md

 ### 5. Edit and Describe Services
 #### a.
 Edit the Service Configuration

-Edit the service configuration using kubectl edit:
+Edit the service configuration & change the type : NodePort

 ```bash
 kubectl edit svc helloworld-deployment